realksquare/certisure/README.md

 5. Open `localhost:3000` and start verifying!

 ***
-*Built with ❤️ and a lot of late-night coffee for HackNova 3.0✨*
+*Built with ❤️ and a lot of late-night coffee✨*